-Web-based tool cuts cancer symptom distressDecember 18th, 2013 in Cancer /
+Web-based tool cuts cancer symptom distressDecember 18, 2013 in Medicine & Health / Cancer

 (HealthDay)—A web-based, self-report assessment and educational intervention is beneficial for reducing symptom distress during cancer therapy, according to a study published online Dec.
 16 in the Journal of Clinical Oncology.

 Donna L. Berry, Ph.D., R.N., from the Dana-Farber Cancer Institute in Boston, and colleagues assessed a web-based self-report intervention in a trial involving 752 ambulatory adult participants who were randomized to symptom/quality of life (SxQOL) screening (control) or screening, targeted education, communication coaching, and the ability to track SxQOL over time (intervention).
 The assessment was used before a new therapeutic regimen, at three to six weeks and six to eight weeks later, and at the end of therapy.
 Self-reported data were delivered to clinicians at each time point.

 The researchers found that from baseline to the end of the study there was a significant difference between the study groups in the mean change score on the Symptoms Distress Scale-15 (SDS-15) (1.27 in the control group [higher distress] versus −0.04 in the intervention group [lower distress]).
 There was an estimated 1.21 reduction in SDS-15 score in the intervention group (P = 0.02).
 Significant predictors included baseline SDS-15 score and clinical service.
 In multivariable analyses there was an interaction suggested between age and study group (P = 0.06); the benefit of intervention was strongest in those aged older than 50 years in subgroup analysis (P = 0.002).